abondance68/ethers_api/README.md

 # Project : A demo about Ethers API library

-- the file named "ethers.js" will retrieve the current block number of Eth Mainnet or Polygon Mainnet
+- For example, the file named "ethers.js" will retrieve the current block number of Eth Mainnet or Polygon Mainnet.